AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

 Assumption in using the Bernoulli equation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Though there are `many assumptions needed to confirm that the Bernoulli equation can be used <https://en.wikipedia.org/wiki/Bernoulli%27s_principle#Incompressible_flow_equation>`_, the main one for the purpose of this class is that energy is not gained or lost throughout the streamline being considered.
 If we consider more precise fluid mechanics terminology, then “friction by viscous forces must be negligible.”
 What this means is that the fluid along the streamline being considered is not losing energy to viscosity.
-Energy can only be transferred between its three forms if this equation is to be used, it can’t be gained or lost.
+As a result, using the Bernoulli equation implies that energy can’t be gained or lost.
+It can only be transferred between its three forms.

 Example problems
 ^^^^^^^^^^^^^^^^^